crazykyler005/RazorBowlingApp/README.md

 CREATE USER 'myuser'@'localhost' IDENTIFIED BY 'mypassword';

 CREATE DATABASE IF NOT EXISTS bowlingdb;
-GRANT ALL PRIVILEGES ON bowlingdb.* TO 'test'@'localhost';
+GRANT ALL PRIVILEGES ON bowlingdb.* TO 'myuser'@'localhost';
 FLUSH PRIVILEGES;
 EXIT;